*The area code for all numbers listed below is 336 unless otherwise indicated.

 How do I find out if someone is a sex offender?

-You may go to the NC State Bureau of Investigation website to view the Sex Offender and Public Protection Registry.
+You may go to the Guilford County Sex Offender website to view the Sex Offender and Public Protection Registry.
 If you do not have access to a computer, you may access one at any location of the Greensboro Public Library.
 You may also contact the Guilford County Sheriff’s Department for assistance, as they maintain a list of all sex offenders in the county.

 Other Areas of Interest